jseidl/hass-magic_areas/docs/source/features/light-groups.md

+# 💡 Light Groups

-The **Light Groups** feature in Magic Areas helps you organize and automate your lights more intelligently and contextually—starting with automatic [light group](https://www.home-assistant.io/integrations/light.group/) creation and adding rich, state-aware behavior for smarter automation.
+The **Light Groups** feature in Magic Areas helps you organize and automate your lights intelligently and contextually—starting with automatic [light group](https://www.home-assistant.io/integrations/light.group/) creation and adding state-aware behavior for smarter automation.

 ## ✅ Basic Functionality